-WE DO: WE DO NOT: V Incentivize our employees to achieve or exceed financial goals established for the Company and to deliver superior returns to our stockholders. \mathbf{X} Provide excessive perquisites to our executives.
-V Have robust stock ownership guidelines that are designed to align our executives' interests with those of our stockholders (including a rigorous 6x base salary requirement for our CEO). \mathbf{X} Allow our NEOs and other insiders to pledge or margin our stock, hedge their exposure to ownership of our stock or engage in speculative transactions with respect to our stock. v Provide long-term equity incentives that vest over a period of three years to ensure that our executives maintain a long-term commitment to stockholder value, with a minimum 12-month vesting period for full- value awards granted under the SIP. \mathbf{X} Provide single triggers or excessive benefits in our change in control agreements or provide excise tax gross-ups.
-V Closely monitor the executive pay mix and levels of our industry peers to ensure that our compensation is appropriate for leadership recruitment and retention, aligned with stockholder interests and not excessive for our industry. tment and retention, aligned with stockholder interests and not v Follow a responsible approach to equity-based compensation, including adopting "burn rates" well below the typical market practice for our peer group.
-Design our compensation policies and practices in a way that poses a material risk to us or our stockholders.
+WE DO: WE DO NOT: √ Incentivize our employees to achieve or exceed financial goals established for the Company and to deliver superior returns to our stockholders. × Provide excessive perquisites to our executives. • √ Have robust stock ownership guidelines that are designed to align our executives' interests with those of our stockholders (including a rigorous 6x base salary requirement for our CEO). × Allow our NEOs and other insiders to pledge or margin our stock, hedge their exposure to ownership of our stock or engage in speculative transactions with respect to our stock. ✓ Provide long-term equity incentives that vest over a period of three years to ensure that our executives maintain a long-term commitment to stockholder value, with a minimum 12-month vesting period for full-value awards granted under the SIP. × Provide single triggers or excessive benefits in our change in control agreements or provide excise tax gross-ups. √ Closely monitor the executive pay mix and levels of our industry peers to ensure that our compensation is appropriate for leadership recruitment and retention, aligned with stockholder interests and not excessive for our industry. × Provide tax gross-ups on any perquisites other than standard relocation benefits that are available to all employees and amounts paid for expatriate assignments. √ Follow a responsible approach to equity-based compensation, including adopting "burn rates" well below the typical market practice for our peer group. × Design our compensation policies and practices in a way that poses a material risk to us or our stockholders.